mynameisdlo/OOP-Project/FP/readme.md

 - go to newline
 - print: `"******************************************"`
 - go to newline
+- set the patient not to do File IO V0.91
 - print: `"Calling for "`
 - insert the patient into cout
 - print: `"******************************************"`